davidmuraya/fastapi-reflex/README.md

 This is an experiment to attempt to use Reflex as the frontend framework for a FastAPI app.
 THis may be useful for if you already have a FastAPI application and want to use some frontend a JS framework for parts of your as the frontend.

+The frontend application is a simple app to manage customer data.
+It is based in the [customer_data](https://cijob.reflex.run/) example from the Reflex repo.
+I have moved the database functionality from the reflex app to FastAPI.

 ## How to run the app:

 This app is a FastAPI app that uses Reflex as the frontend framework.